AstroPathJHU/mIFTO/README.md

 ## ***Section 4: mIFTOapp***
 #### ***Section 4.1: Description***
 This function is used to select optimum dilutions from a titration series.
-For a titration series, at least 3 cases with 10HPFs each should be used.
+For a titration series, at least 3 cases with 10 HPFs each should be used.
 For best results stain at least 5 dilutions, one above and 4 below the manufactures recommended concentration.
 #### ***Section 4.2: Setting up Slides Names***
 When scanning, so that the slides are compatible with the code, name the slides with the following naming convention switching out only the bracketed and italic expressions being sure to use underscores between words:

-\[*SlideID*\}_\[*PrimaryAntibody*\]_1to\[*CocentrationofPrimaryAntibody*\]_\[*PolymerUsed*\]_Opal\[*OpalUsed*\]_1to\[*OpalConcentrationUsed*\]_\[*MicroscopeUsedForScanning*\].
+\[*SlideID*\}_\[*PrimaryAntibody*\]_1to\[*ConcentrationofPrimaryAntibody*\]_\[*PolymerUsed*\]_Opal\[*OpalUsed*\]_1to\[*OpalConcentrationUsed*\]_\[*MicroscopeUsedForScanning*\].

 An example of a properly named slide is *T6_PD1_1to150_PV50_Opal650_1to50_JHUPolaris_1*, which would be from slide ‘T6’, stained with ‘PD1’ at ‘1to150’, using a power vision polymer at 50 percent (PV50), in ‘Opal650’ with an opal concentration of ‘1to50’, scanned using the 'JUPolaris_1' microscope.

 It is important that the slides are named in this way at scanning as slide names are propagated to the image HPFs and the image data.
-The app looks for specific keys in the names to differentiate between conditions/ slides and to collect the correct data.
+The app looks for specific keys in the names to differentiate between conditions/slides and to collect the correct data.
 For example, the app looks for the slide identifier at the beginning of the image name followed by an underscore.
 In the above example, this allows the code to differentiate between ‘T6’, ‘T60’, ‘T6A’, or ‘T600’.
 The most important aspect of this is in the dilution series identifiers where one might titrate 1to100 and 1to1000 in the same series, without this naming convention the code might mistake all these slides as 1to100.
 Additionally, since the slides can have different primary and opal concentrations, it is useful to always designate both as a standard so that the code searches for the concentration that directly follows the primary antibody or opal.

 #### ***Section 4.3: Exctracting and Exporting Data from inForm***
 The pixel-by-pixel analysis and cell-by-cell analyses are performed by separate modules in the app as usually one modality or the other is used to determine the optimal dilution.
-Once the images have been stained and scanned, establish thresholds for pixel-by-pixel data or phenotype the data for cell-by-cell optimum accuracy in the respective modalities.
+Once the slides have been stained and scanned, establish thresholds for pixel-by-pixel data or phenotype the data for cell-by-cell data in the respective modalities.
 For cell-by-cell analysis, export the cell segmented for each HPF.
 For pixel-by-pixel analysis export the component data images for each HPF.
-Dilutions\ conditions can either be exported into separate or a single folder.
+Dilutions\conditions can either be exported into separate or a single folder.
 Be sure to follow naming conventions if the data is in separate folders by dilutions using the above naming convention for the folders.
 Remove the slide designations as well as the first underscore, e.g. this would be **‘PD1_1to150_PV50_Opal650_1to50’**.
 For IHC outputs, save these in a folder named '\[*Antibody*\]_IHC'. **'PD1_IHC'** in this case.
 #### ***Section 4.4: GUI Input and Running***
 1. Open R Studio and install the package (see ‘Section 2: Getting Started’ for installation instructions)
 2. Type mIFTO::mIFTOapp() & ENTER
 3. The app will open in a web browser with the following inputs: (Note: it may be necessary to resize the window to allow all fields to line up appropriately)
    - Slide Identifier:
-     - This is where the specimen numbers or other slide distinction are located
+     - This is where the specimen numbers or other slide distinctions are entered
-    	- Do not add – or spaces in names
+    	- Do not add '–' or spaces in names
       - Place a comma between names
       - E.g. Melanoma1,Melanoma2
    - Primary Antibody:
-     - This is the antibody the analysis is running for
+     - This is the antibody the app is analyzing
      - E.g. CD8
    - Concentration:
-     - Concentrations that have been completed
+     - Concentrations being tested
      - 100,200,400
    - Fluorophore (TSA)
-     - This is the wavelength used to detect the Flourophore (TSA) reagent
+     - This is the fluorophore used to detect the antibody
      - E.g. 540 OR 570
      - The code only supports the use of component tiffs with image layers unmixed from Akoya’s 7 and 9 color libraries using the following wavelengths:
        - DAPI, 480, 520, 540, 570, 620, 650, 690, 780
    - Was naming convention followed?
 (Was more than one dilution used in the name …)
      - Check Yes if the files are named using the naming convention described in section 4.2